2016 Permit Fees- $115.00 (effective July 1, 2016)

-A fee of $100 shall be charged for each operational permit.
+A fee of $115.00 will be charged for each operational permit.
 When more than one permit is required for the same location, consolidation into a single permit is acceptable provided that each provision is listed on the permit.
 Information, including the name and address of person to be billed, location of the permitted activity and type of permit shall be included as part of the billing information.

 - Renewal Fee for Until-Revoted Permits: The permit fee is annual for until-revoked operational permits, due at the beginning of the following year from the date of permit issuance.
 A list of all new permits issued during the previous year as well as existing until-revoked permits shall be forwarded to the Finance Department for billing.

 - Temporary permit fees: shall be billed immediately upon issuance of the permitted activity.

 - Exceptions: Nonprofit organizations, governments, civic clubs and organizations and residences are exempt from permit fees.
 Permit fees are not required for candles in a place of assembly nor for parade floats.